cypress-io/cypress-documentation/source/guides/core-concepts/dashboard-service.md

 - **Public** means that anyone can see the recorded test runs for the project.
 It is similar to how public projects on Github, Travis CI, or CircleCI are handled.
 Anyone who knows your `projectId` will be able to see the recorded runs for public projects.

-- **Private** means that only {% urlHash 'users' Manage-Users %} you invite to your {% urlHash 'organization' Organizations %} can see its recorded runs.
+- **Private** means that only {% urlHash 'users' Manage-users %} you invite to your {% urlHash 'organization' Organizations %} can see its recorded runs.
 Even if someone knows your `projectId`, they will not have access to your runs unless you have invited them.

 ## Transfer ownership